 Through my testing, I learned a few things that are important to understand and communicate to the Information Management team:

 - The back-end timer process to update the retention labels only runs weekly.
 If it is your expectation that the label will be updated soon after the metadata or content type is updated, this is incorrect.
 In tenants I’ve tested with, the process runs in the early hours of the morning (UTC-6) on Friday or Saturday mornings.

 - If a retention label is already applied on a document, the auto-apply process will NOT override/replace the label even if an auto-apply condition is met.
 Example: if you set the column Contract Type to Software and this auto-applied a label to ‘Software’, and then you subsequently change the Contract Type to Hardware, the label will not change to ‘Hardware’ if you had an auto-apply condition set to that.
 The original label, Software, would remain.

 - The columns filled in when the label is auto-applied are: Retention label, Retention label applied, and Label setting.
 The Label applied by is not filled in.

 - You can still manually remove the retention label by editing the properties.
 If you do this, the next time the back-end process runs, it will re-assess the document based on the auto-apply conditions and, if met, re-apply the correct label.

 - A simple way to test out your conditions before creating your label policies is to enter the query directly in the Microsoft Search box thru the SharePoint UI.
 It will return the same results.

-- Although I’ve seen other posts where an auto-apply condition was based on a managed metadata term value, I’ve been unable to get this to work.
+Although I’ve seen other posts where an auto-apply condition was based on a managed metadata term value, I’ve been unable to get this to work.
 I have a ticket open with Microsoft to understand the issue.
 Once resolved, I’ll update this post.
 I’ve updated the post with a managed metadata column.